saverin0/Multitemporal-Satellite-Change-Detection/README.md

 The notebook provides a complete pipeline for:
 1. **Data Loading**: Import and preprocess satellite image pairs
-2. **Model Architecture**: Define deep learning models optimized for change detection
+2. **Model Architectures**:
+    - **U-Net**: A convolutional neural network architecture for semantic segmentation and pixel-wise change detection.
+U-Net is particularly effective for identifying precise regions of change.
+    - **Random Forest**: A classical machine learning model used as a baseline or alternative for change detection using feature extraction from image pairs.
-3. **Training**: GPU-accelerated model training
+3. **Training**: GPU-accelerated model training for deep learning models; efficient CPU training for Random Forest.
-4. **Inference**: Apply trained models to detect changes
+4. **Inference**: Apply trained models to detect and classify changes.
-5. **Visualization**: Display results with change maps and statistics
+5. **Visualization**: Display results with change maps and statistics for analysis.

 ## Performance Notes

-- **GPU Acceleration**: The implementation is optimized for GPU computing
+- **GPU Acceleration**: The implementation is optimized for GPU computing (especially for U-Net model).
-- **Memory Management**: Efficient handling of large satellite imagery datasets
+- **Memory Management**: Efficient handling of large satellite imagery datasets.
-- **Batch Processing**: Support for processing multiple image pairs
+- **Batch Processing**: Support for processing multiple image pairs.

 ## Applications